philc/book-notes/relationships/the school of life - alain de botton.md

     one of their strengths.
 Comfort comes from not viewing a person's weaknesses in isolation, but as the necessary cost of enjoying the strengths that drew us to them.
   * E.g. messy but creative; driven but self-centered; uncompromising but honest.
-  * When meeting someone new, it's interesting to see what new kinds of strengths they have, but they will always have corresponding weaknesses that will reveal themselves eventually.
+  * When meeting someone new, it's fascinating to see what new kinds of strengths they have, but they will always have corresponding weaknesses that will reveal themselves eventually.
 * What to think about our enemies
   * "Contented people have no need to hurt others."
 So it must be the case that one's enemies must